-Though inspired by Brazil’s famous national dish (feijoada), this stew doesn’t claim to be authentic, but is abundant with nourishing ingredients.
+Though inspired by Brazil’s famous national dish (feijoada), this stew doesn’t claim to be authentic, but it is abundant with nourishing ingredients.
 I love the contrast of the black beans and sweet potatoes, both flavor-wise and visually.
 Serve with steamed fresh greens and a tropical fruit salad or orange slices, as shown here.
-Thanks to Nanette Blanchard for the lovely photo!
 See the comments by a Brazilian reader, below, on how this differs from the national dish.

 Serves: 6 to 8

 - 2 medium sweet potatoes, peeled and diced